-On a first technical note, for those who are not familiar with “medium format photography” term, it refers (on a basic notion) to a shooting format that is somewhere between a full-frame (35mm) and a large-format (4×5 inches).
-In digital photography, medium format refers both to the cameras adapted from medium format film, and to the cameras using sensors larger than 35mm.
-Also, and as you will see in the video below regarding this article post, medium format film cameras can be retrofitted with digital camera backs, converting them to digital cameras.
+First, on a technical note, “medium format photography” refers (on a basic notion) to a shooting format that is somewhere between a full-frame (35mm) and a large-format (4×5 inches).
+In digital photography, medium format refers both to the cameras adapted from medium format film and to the cameras using sensors larger than 35mm.
+Also, and as you will see in the video below, medium format film cameras can be retrofitted with digital camera backs, converting them to digital cameras.

 This is an hour-long video session that you can’t possibly miss, as Frank will capture you interest and attention from the very first second!